cloudify-cosmo/docs.getcloudify.org/content/user_guide/aws-vm.md

 tosca_definitions_version: cloudify_dsl_1_3

 description: >
-  This blueprint uses the cloudify Ansible (SSH) plugin to install a Cloudify intro Tutorial application.
-It uses AWS as the infrastructre and Uses Ansible to update and deploy the application code
+  This blueprint uses the Cloudify AWS plugin to install a Cloudify intro Tutorial application.
+It uses AWS as the infrastructre

 imports:
   - http://www.getcloudify.org/spec/cloudify/3.4/types.yaml